(888) 552-6760 SCHEDULE AN APPOINTMENT

 Reviewing the results of a pelvic exenteration

-Your care team can let you know whether the surgery was successful in removing cancer from your organs.
+The care team may let the patient know whether the surgery was successful in removing cancer from his or her organs.

-Make sure to keep follow-up appointments with your care team to check on your progress and find out any results from the surgery.
-Follow-up appointments are often scheduled two to six weeks after surgery to check on your recovery.
+Make sure to keep follow-up appointments with the care team to check on progress and find out any results from the surgery.
+Follow-up appointments are often scheduled two weeks to six weeks after surgery to check on recovery.

 Expert cancer care